 The diagram is divided into two main parts: the local network and the cloud infrastructure.

-The local network includes a web browser, Talend Studio, Talend Cloud API Tester, a Remote Engine or a Remote Engine for Pipelines, and a Runtime Server.
+The local network includes a web browser, Talend Studio, Talend Cloud API Tester, a Remote Engine or a Remote Engine Gen2, and a Runtime Server.

 - From your web browser, you can access the different cloud applications.

 - From Talend Studio, you can: